crotwell/TauP/src/doc/sphinx/source/calculations.rst

 An additional source of error can be the calculation of distances from source and receiver latitude and longitude.
-The angular distance between two latitude and longitude points can be based on the surface distance or the angle from the center of the earth.
+The angular distance between two latitude and longitude points can be calculated assuming the earth is a sphere, or can take the elliptical shape in to account.
+If using an ellipse, this can further be based on the surface distance or the angle from the center of the earth.
 In a sphere, these are equivalent, but on an ellipsoid they are not.

-It is generally more accurate to base the traveltime calculations based on the geocentric angle instead of the surface arc distance.
-This discrepancy arose from the difference in definition of the
+This discrepancy arises from the difference in definition of the
 `geodetic and geocentic latitude <https://en.wikipedia.org/wiki/Geodetic_coordinates#Geodetic_vs._geocentric_coordinates>`_.
-Geodetic is defined as the angle between the surface normal plane and the equatorial plane while geocentric is angle between the radius to the point and to the equator.
+Geodetic is defined as the angle between the surface normal plane and the equatorial plane while geocentric is angle between the radius to the point and the equatorial plane.
 For example, the spherical, geocentric angle between an earthquake on the equator, at latitude, longitude (0,30), to a station at (0/0) is 30 degrees,